The Best Suppressor Covers in 2023

 As mentioned above, suppressors usually only make it to 1,000 degrees during mag dumping, so 1,800 degrees is plenty.

 - Very sleek and slim design, which contributes to its lightweight.

 - Backed by a lifetime warranty.

 - Protects up to 1,800 degrees, which is sure to offer you enough protection, but it isn’t the highest heat protection on this list.

 - This suppressor cover is black, which can be an issue for those who hunt in the snow.

-Additionally, it’s water-resistant so you don’t have to worry about mildew or mold growing in the cover.
-This is an excellent option if you’re willing to splurge a little more on this product and prioritize ease-of-use.
+Additionally, it’s water-resistant so you don’t have to worry about mildew or mold growing on the cover.
+This is an excellent option if you’re willing to splurge a little more on this product and prioritize ease of use.